Integralist/Blog-Posts/JavaScript 101.md

 }
 ```

-…this may not cause the 3rd party code to break, but it will cause unintended side effects on the 3rd party code.
-This is because your variable `my_name` - although intended to be scoped inside a function - is undeclared (i.e. no `var` keyword) so your variable has been assigned to the Global object, thus overwriting the `my_name` variable that is already added to the Global object from the 3rd party code.
+…this may cause unintended side effects on the 3rd party code.
+Why?
+Because you coincidentally defined a variable by the same name of `my_name` and although you likely intended it to be scoped to the function `do_something` you've accidentally forgotten the `var` keyword and so your variable is undeclared, so your variable has been assigned to the Global object, thus overwriting the `my_name` variable that is already available on the Global object (set by the 3rd party code).

-To fix this you would declare your variable like so…
+To fix this you would simply make sure you properly declared your variable like so…

 ```
 function do_something(){